LostInBrittany/polymer-beers/step-04/README.md

       filterText: String
     }
 ```
-And now we have a two-way databinding between the input field and the label under it.
+And now we have a two-way data-binding between the input field and the label under it.

 ![Screenshot](/img/step-04_01.jpg)